watspeed/cloud-computing-security-essentials/lab7/lab7-guide2.md

 To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for each task.
 If your task validation failed, read the validation information for more details, and try the steps in the task again.

-**Important:** for the validation to succeed, you must have run the commands exactly as written in the lab, with all syntax and punctuation matching.
+**Important:** for this validation to succeed, you must have run the commands exactly as written in the lab, with all syntax and punctuation matching.